BrianPulfer/ML-Tech-Cheatsheet/.github/README.md

 [FastAPI](https://fastapi.tiangolo.com/) is a python backend extremelly simple to set-up and highly optimized for speed.
 [Django](https://www.djangoproject.com/) and [Flask](https://flask.palletsprojects.com/en/2.3.x/) are more popular frameworks.
 Django is a full-stack meant for big projects with a clearly defined structure, whereas flask is lightweight and meant for smaller projects.

 ### APIs
 [Auth0](https://auth0.com/) allows for authentication and authorization.
 [Stripe](https://stripe.com/) is a popular tool to deal with payments.
+Testing APIs is easily done with [Postman](https://www.postman.com/).

 ### Database